 Then pull the string from the rear end, at the same time guiding the chain up to engage with the gear box sprocket.

-Continue pulling until the chain encircles the rear wheel sprocket, then remove the string and refit the connecting link, taking care while doing so to attach the spring clip with its closed end facing the direction of rotation.
+Continue pulling until the chain encircles the sprocket.
+Remove the string, refit the connecting link with the spring clip closed end facing direction of rotation.